 Sandra Lynn Hutchison is the author of two books: a book of poetry, The Art of Nesting (George Ronald Books, 2008) and a memoir about her time living in China, Chinese Brushstrokes (Turnstone Press, 1996).
 She holds a Ph.D. in English literature from the University of Toronto and recently undertook an MFA in poetry at Bennington College in Bennington, Vermont, USA.
 She has lectured at universities around the world and has also worked as a journalist, most recently as a columnist for In Culture Parent.
 Her interest in Bahá’í scholarship dates from her time serving in the Research Department of the Universal House of Justice in the 1990s.
 She has taught various courses through the Wilmette Institute since its inception and currently offers two courses: Finding the Hidden Gift: An Approach to Studying the Bahá’í Writings and The Practice of the Arts, a workshop course.
 Sandra has published scholarly work on the writings of ‘Abdul-Bahá, Shoghi Effendi, and Amatúl-Baha Ruhiyyih Khanum.
 She has also worked as a literary editor, serving for almost a decade as the poetry editor for the long-established Maine journal, Puckerbrush Review.
-She is now preparing to launch Elixir, an online Bahá’í journal of the arts and letters to be published under the auspices of the Wilmette Institute.
+She is the Founder and Editor of Elixir, an online Bahá’í journal of the arts and letters.

 Listen to Sandra’s interview on BahaiPodcast.com